malijs/mali/API.md

 <a name="response" id="response" data-id="response"></a>

 ### Response
-Mali Response class that encasulates the response of a call.
+Mali Response class that encapsulates the response of a call.
 Clients to not create this.
 Mali does it for us.

 **Kind**: global class